• Skip to main content

 • Rub a small amount of vegetable oil on both sides of the salmon.
 Place skin side down on a plate.
 Season with salt, cracked black pepper and garlic granules.

-4 8 ounce fillets of salmon with skin on, 1 teaspoon garlic granules, salt and pepper, 3 tablespoons vegetable oil divided
+24 ounces salmon, 1 teaspoon garlic granules, salt and pepper, 3 tablespoons vegetable oil divided

 • Steam edamame in bag for 3 minutes.
 It will finish cooking in pan.
 Set aside in a bowl and cover with foil.